debug-evac/assembler_lib/man/assembler.1.md

     hardware instructions are used for representation in comments.

   * `--depth`=<depth>:
     Sets the memory <depth> for the MIF format.
-By default <depth> equals 1024 for 32 bit or 4096 for 8 bit word <width>.
+By default <depth> equals 1024.
     Valid values are between 1 and 65535 (including).
 See src_mif(5) for details.

   * `--width`=[`8`|`32`]:
     Sets the word <width> for the MIF format.
 By default <width> equals 32